Practicing Golang (Part 1)

 }

-Next, we should send a request for the service according to the following URL and code (I advise you to visit the Yahoo! documentation at https://developer.yahoo.com/yql/)
+Next, we will send a request to the service using the following URL and code snippet.
+I recommend consulting the Yahoo! documentation at https://developer.yahoo.com/yql/ for more detailed information.

 const url = "http://query.yahooapis.com/v1/public/yql?..."